 Say to students, "I heard many groups talking about small plants they've seen growing in cracks in the sidewalk (playground, driveway, etc.).
 What data could we collect to find out if these plants are making the crack grow wider or breaking the sidewalk into smaller pieces like many of you observed in the picture of the tree between the rocks?
 Please turn and share your ideas with a partner."

-Ask students to share ideas with the class.
-The types of data might include (teacher prompts)
+Then ask students to share ideas with the class.
+The types of data might include (teacher prompts) these:

-Take students outside to identify their "field areas".
-You might ask them to find an area as big as their open hand or you can create loops of string with a 15-cm diameter for students to lay on the ground to define the boundary of their field area.
+Take students outside to identify their "field areas."
+You might ask them to find an area as big as their open hand, or you can create loops of string with a 15-cm. diameter for students to place on the ground to define the boundary of their field area.
 Encourage students to sketch their field area even if they are also taking photographs.

 Ask students to think about how they will locate the their field area again.
 You might suggest counting the number of paces from a permanent structure.